 Gathering Gold (2002)

 Some of Curtis Wilson Cost’s paintings even contain hidden messages.
 In Gathering Gold (2002), the title of the painting is hidden within the blades of grass.
-In A Quiet Moment (2002), the Hawaiian translation of the title is similarly concealed.
+In A Quiet Moment (2002), the Hawaiian translation of the title is concealed amongst the brushstrokes.

 These details are intentionally camouflaged and cannot be seen in digital reproductions.
 They require viewing the original paintings in person, reinforcing the value of physical engagement with art.